Popular templates

 The market research process will vary in complexity depending on the scale and extent of your plans.
 Launching a brand new offering often calls for a comprehensive analysis of the entire market — in other scenarios, like enhancing established products, a lightweight look at the current competition could suffice.
 But in general there are four essential steps for conducting successful market research:

 Many product managers expedite their research and analysis by using pre-built templates.
-If you want to get started fast, download one of our customizable research templates.
-You can also try the SWOT analysis whiteboard template in Aha!
-Knowledge.
+If you want to get started fast, download one of our customizable research templates or the SWOT analysis whiteboard template.
 This framework is helpful both for identifying what to research and organizing your findings for discussion after research is complete.

 Market research is not a one-time endeavor.
 It is something to continually invest in as conditions change and your product grows.
 But the insights you gain as a product manager should more than make up for the effort that conducting market research requires.
 When you are able to paint a full picture of the market, you will have more clarity on how your product fits into it.